Karam2B/pawui/README.md

 [ ] - build textarea component
 [ ] - a way to list, add, remove keymaps
-[ ] - more navigate views, now I only have flex-wrap, I;m thinking about: grid, flex-nowrap [ ] - implement leap commands
+[ ] - more navigate views, now I only have flex-wrap, I;m thinking about: grid, flex-nowrap [ ] - handling errors in actions, this is important to finalize the action API [ ] -
+[ ] - implement leap commands
 [ ] - implement leap navigate
-[ ] - in navigate, should the component decide to split text by work or by charachter or that would be a global setting [ ] - in COMMAND mode, should be able to fuzzy call any command [ ] - a way to hold notification, errors
+[ ] - in navigate, should the component decide to split text by work or by charachter or that would be a global setting [ ] - in COMMAND mode, should be able to fuzzy call any command [ ] - a place to hold notification, errors
-[ ] - a way to have AI-dock
+[ ] - a view to have AI-dock
 [ ] - regesteries
 [ ] - macros
 [ ] - pocketbase backend